yeswework/fabrica-reusable-block-instances/readme.txt

 == Changelog ==

 = 1.0.3 =
-* Performance optimization and post type column
+* Performance optimization and new post type column

 = 1.0.2 =
 * Minor bugfixes